open-resources/physics_bank/content/public/005.Kinematics(2D and 3D)/Topic Outcome/jump_across_stream/jump_across_stream.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Jump Across Stream
         units: m
-    m: 109
+      m: 226
-    w_s: 3.1
+      w_s: 2.4
       h_s: 1.1
-    v_i: 2
+      v_i: 4
       v_j: 2
-    h_b: 3.0
+      h_b: 2.4
       part5:
         ans1:
           value: Yes, the bear makes it to the other side of the stream.
         ans2:
           value: No, the bear does not make it to the other side of the stream.
       part9:
         ans1:
           value: The problem would become a 1-D problem with motion only in the $y$-direction.
         ans2:
           value: The problem would become a 1-D problem with motion only in the $x$-direction.
 ---
 # {{ params.vars.title }}
 A very bored {{params.m}} $kg$ bear decided to jump across a stream.